kkoles/dev-terraform-docker/README.md

 * grafana
 docker containers.

-This code requires some `.tfvars` file with the following contect:
+This code requires some `.tfvars` file with the following content:

 ```
 ext_port = {